bilab-nyu/bilab-nyu.github.io/_pages/about.md

 *How sensors and models can be integrated to better understand system behaviors?*

 <span style="color:blue"><b>Healthier building systems</b></span>
-*How can the performance of interconnected facility systems  be determined for setting proactive management strategies?*
+*How can the performance of interconnected facility systems  be determined for setting proactive management strategies?*   -->

+### Research Projects
+* Research Projects (make sure that these are in the projects page)
+* Data-driven Generative design for buildings
+* AI-Assisted Modular Construction
+* Computer Vision enabled Urban Façade Safety and Maintenance
+* BIM and Ontologies in AEC/FM
+* Roadway Worker Safety with Wearables and Virtual Environments
+* Data-driven Building/Urban Energy Efficiency for Sustainable Cities
+* Synchronized Calibration of Multi-Simulators for Transportation Applications
+* AR/VR applications and data visualization in AEC/FM
+* Neuroscience for Architecture and Urban Design

 <b>Testbeds utilized</b>: legacy and smart buildings, airports, highways.